|When:||Wednesdays, 6.00pm - 8.00pm|

 Please note: This course is held at MAMA's House, at the Albury Botanic Gardens.
 This facility does not have a private toilet, however, the public toilets are accessible in the Botanical Gardens.
 If you have any questions about accessibility, please don't hesitate to contact us.

-- Wednesday evenings in Term Two are BOOKED OUT, please contact us and we will put your name on a waiting list for another session.
-If we have enough interest we will put on a Thursday evening session in Term Two.
+- If this session is booked out, please contact us and we will put your name on a waiting list for another session.

 - Please note: in making a booking with MAMA you agree to the terms and conditions.